Cox-Automotive/cervidae/README.md

 # cervidae

-Get an ELK stack up and running quickly and easily.
+Get an ELK stack up and running quickly and easily on a Linux machine.
+A lot of assumptions are made, but feel free to submit bug reports or feature requests to make it easier for everyone.

 ## How it works

 Download the cervidae.sh script to your Linux box and run it.
+The only prerequisite is java.

 ```
 $ wget https://raw.githubusercontent.com/andrew-sledge/cervidae/master/cervidae.sh
 $ bash ./cervidae.sh
 ```

+The default Logstash configuration is watching ```/var/logs/httpd/access.log```, and you'll probably want to add to that.

 ## What to expect

 A running instance of Elasticsearch, Logstash, and Kibana as well as configuration files and helper scripts.

 ## Who is this for?